martkaa/TTK4145-sanntid/README.md

 Summary
 -------
 The task for this project was to create software for controlling `n` elevators working in parallel across `m` floors.
-We used a floating master with peer to peer and UDP broadcast to solve this problem.
+We used a fleeting master with peer to peer and UDP broadcast to solve this problem.

 Requirements
 -----------------